Help for iPad

 Reveal/hide: Tap the arrow in the lower right corner.

 Available only on BandojoPlus for desktop or laptop computer.
-To record the music you are playing with Bandojo on your iPad, use the iPad as a controller for BandojoPlus running on a Mac or PC; that is, set up a Group Play ensemble in which your iOS Bandojo is a Member and the Maestro is running BandojoPlus, then record from BandojoPlus.
+To record the music you are playing with Bandojo on your iPad, use the iPad as a controller for BandojoPlus running on a Mac; that is, set up a Group Play ensemble in which your iOS Bandojo is a Member and the Maestro is running BandojoPlus, then record from BandojoPlus.